openvswitch/ovs/Documentation/internals/security.rst

     * Patch: If a patch or patches are available, and it is practical to include them in the email, put them at the end.
-Format them as described in CONTRIBUTING.rst, that is, as output by "git format-patch".
+Format them as described in :doc:`contributing/submitting-patches`, that is, as output by "git format-patch".

       The patch subjects should include the version for which they are suited, e.g. "[PATCH branch-2.3]" for a patch against Open